quintilesims/layer0/README.md

 ```

 #### Run the API Locally
 Now that you have a Layer0 API running in AWS, we can test changes we make against it.
 However, it is often much faster to run the Layer0 API locally and test changes against that.
 Running the Layer0 API locally requires quite a few environment variables - luckily, those can all be grabbed using the `l0-setup endpoint` command.

 ```
 # get the required environment variables to run your Layer0 API locally using the '-d' flag
-$ go run setup/main.go endpoint -d <instance>
+$ cd setup && go run main.go endpoint -d <instance>

 # set the environment variables returned by the previous command

+# then, unset the LAYER0_AUTH_TOKEN environment variable
+$ unset LAYER0_AUTH_TOKEN

 # run the layer0 api locally
 $ go run api/main.go
 ```